CF Bezuidenhout: Life and death

 Receiving no help from the Field Cornet of the ward, he proceeded to the nearest military post, commanded by Captain Andrews, armed with a letter asking for military assistance.
 While Bezuidenhout was preparing to resist his arrest by force, Lieutenant F Rousseau accompanied the Deputy-Messenger with a patrol of twelve Khoikhoi soldiers.

 He was confronted at the Baviaans River (the present Glen Lynden) on 16 October 1815.
 Bezuidenhout refused to surrender and fired on the soldiers.
-With his half-breed son and a casual visitor, Jacob Erasmus, he sought refuge amongst the tumbled rocks of the nearby valley.
+With his mixed race son and a casual visitor, Jacob Erasmus, he sought refuge amongst the tumbled rocks of the nearby valley.
 He would not listen to reason and recommenced firing until he was mortally wounded by the soldiers returning the fire.
 His son and Erasmus, who took no part in the action, surrendered.

 Bezuidenhout was buried on the farm the next day by his relatives.

-There is no certainty about Bezuidenhout's wife or children, apart from one son, Gerrit Coenraad Bezuidenhout (1790-1838).
+There is no certainty about Bezuidenhout's wife or children, apart from one son, Gerrit Coenraad Bezuidenhout (1790–1838).